SnehaMandhyath/SnehaMandhyath/README.md

 ## 👋Hi, I'm Sneha!

 👩🏻‍💻 As a Data Scientist, I am sharing my journey and the valuable insights I am gaining in the field of data analytics and machine learning<br/>
-👩🏻‍🎓 Pursuing [Master of Science in Data Science] at Vellore Institute of Technology, AP, India<br/>
+👩🏻‍🎓 Pursuing Master of Science in Data Science at Vellore Institute of Technology, Andhra Pradesh, India<br/>
 👩🏻‍🎓 BSc Mathematics Graduate from Kannur University, Kerala, India

 #### 👇Meet me on LinkedIn